Written by Stacey Kelleher. Reviewed by Sean Busch.

 Choose wood products that are CARB-compliant (either phase 1 or 2), or made with ULEF (ultra-low-emitting-formaldehyde) or NAF (no-added-formaldehyde).

 If exposure is unavoidable, increase ventilation by opening windows and running fans.
 Humidifiers and air conditioning units should also be used to reduce humidity and maintain cooler temps, as heat increases emissions from formaldehyde-containing materials.

-Pesticides are a group of compounds used to kill or repel unwanted insects (and other organisms) that are considered to be harmful to cultivated animals and/or plants.
-In some cases, organic, naturally-derived substances work well to remove fungus, bugs, and rodents.
-When those aren’t effective, synthetic chemical pesticides are introduced.
+Pesticides are a group of compounds used to kill or repel unwanted organisms that are considered to be harmful to cultivated animals and/or plants.
+In some cases, organic, naturally-derived substances work just as well to remove fungus, insects, and rodents.
+When those aren’t effective, synthetic chemical pesticides are often introduced.

 What Are Synthetic Pesticides Made from?